Twitter to restrict user content in some countries

 And last year, Twitter General Counsel Alex Macgillivray declared that the company was "from the free speech wing of the free speech party."

-Twitter would be banned outright in many countries if it did not agree to restrict Tweets, said Cynthia Wong of the Center for Technology & Democracy.

-"The question is: What's best for freedom of speech?"
-Wong said.
-"If Twitter was completely blocked from certain countries, is that really better?
-It looks like Twitter has done a good job in thinking through how to mitigate the human rights harm in complying with local law."
+In the interest of transparency, Twitter said Thursday, it has built a mechanism to inform users in the event that a Tweet is being blocked.

-Twitter's move highlighted the frequent tensions over freedom of speech and privacy issues between foreign governments and Internet companies such as Google and Facebook as they expand rapidly overseas.
+Twitter's move comes at a time when Internet companies such as Google and Facebook have wrestled with foreign governments over freedom of speech and privacy issues as they expand rapidly overseas.

 In 2010 Google relocated its Web search engine to Hong Kong, following a very public spat with the Chinese government over its refusal to bow to Beijing's Web censorship requirements and a hacking episode that Google said it had traced to China.